ComNets-Bremen/Wolf-or-Not/README.md

-SimpleLabel - A web service for labeling tons of images
+Wolf or Not - A web service for labeling tons of images
 =======================================================

 This is the repository for the SimpleLabel project.
 This project is developed by